 Polymetallic nodules are effectively a ‘battery in a rock’.
 Metals including nickel, cobalt, manganese and copper precipitate in the ocean and form the nodules over millions of years.
 Unlike many land ores, nodules do not contain toxic levels of heavy elements, can be processed with zero tailings and 100% of their mass can be turned into usable materials.

 The nodules lie on the surface of the abyssal plain in the CCZ, the largest desert on the planet.
-DeepGreen has exploration rights — issued by the ISA — to two designated blocks in the CCZ, one sponsored by Nauru (NORI Area) and the other sponsored by Kiribati (Marawa Area).
+The ISA has issued exploration contracts to three DeepGreen subsidiaries: Nauru Ocean Resources Inc (NORI) sponsored by Nauru, Tonga Offshore Mining Ltd (TOML) sponsored by the Kingdom of Tonga and Marawa, sponsored by Kiribati.
 The NORI Area alone contains enough metal to potentially supply battery metals for 140 million electric vehicles.

 At 3,800-5,500 meters deep it is perpetually dark, the pressure is intense, and there is a vast sedimentary seabed with gentle depressions, troughs and ridges.
 Ecologically it is a stable, food-poor environment with low biomass.
 Animals depend on particles that sink from oligotrophic surface waters.